Skip to main content

 Here's the thing people get wrong: they think the issue is translation.
 It's not.
 I've watched native German speakers stare at a Steuerbescheid looking confused.
 French citizens have told me they can't parse their own prefecture letters without help.

-The real issue is that official documents bury the important parts.
+The real issue is that important documents bury the important parts.
 The deadline is in paragraph three.
 The amount you owe is sandwiched between two paragraphs of legal citations.
 The action you need to take is phrased as a passive suggestion that's actually a requirement.
+And every document type does this differently.
+A tax assessment buries payment deadlines.
+An insurance letter hides coverage changes in the fine print.
+A rental contract scatters obligations across dozens of clauses.

 What people need isn't more words in their language.
 They need someone to say: "This is what it means.
 This is when you need to act.
 Here's what to do."